ReTnUh-J/rvegoc/README.md

 A Penetration Testing Framework That Will Have Most Of The Tools And Scripts For Hackers And Security Researchers.
 Work With Python 3 Version.  {NEXT COMING UPDATE.
-NEW TOOLS AND SCRIPTS WILL BE AVAILABLE} {**** WILL CONTRIBUTE IN THIS PROJECT SOON}
+NEW TOOLS AND SCRIPTS WILL BE AVAILABLE} {Z0xxHUM and his team WILL CONTRIBUTE IN THIS PROJECT SOON}

 Future Enhacements: 1) RFID CARD CLONING
                   : 2) PASSPORT CHIP CLONING